benmkent/SparseGridsKit.jl/docs/src/umbridge.md

 # UM-Bridge
-It is possible to connect the 'SparseGridsKit.jl' to any model via the ['UM-Bridge'](https://github.com/UM-Bridge/umbridge) Julia client.
+It is also possible to connect the 'SparseGridsKit.jl' to any model via the ['UM-Bridge'](https://github.com/UM-Bridge/umbridge) Julia client.

-A brief example is given below.
+The required setup is sketched below.

 ```
 using UMBridge